 The ultimate is essentially a beefier version of your basic attacks.
 However, they require you to charge them by using these same basic attacks.

-Just how it sounds, ‘Volley’ lets players unleash a volley of bolt arrows at foes.
-This will be your main attack from start to end of your journey.
-Players can enhance the attack of crossbow shot by using the legendary crossbow “The Hungerer.”
+Just as it sounds, ‘Volley’ lets players unleash a volley of bolt arrows at foes.
+This will be your main attack from the start to the end of your journey.
+Players can enhance the attack of crossbow shots by using the legendary crossbow “The Hungerer.”
 This is especially helpful as it imbues piercing damage and buffs your damage.

 - Explosive Arrow: This skill provides explosive arrows which can deal insane damage.
 This attack explodes on direct impact and deals 25% Area-of-effect damage to other close enemies.

 Furthermore, the ultimate is called Bola Shot.
 This ultimate replaces your normal explosive arrows with volatile bola shots for 12 seconds.
 These can deal staggering amounts of damage and also do knockback to foes.

 The only downside to explosive arrows is that players will remain stationary.
 We highly suggest using this attack during the DPS phases on boss fights.
 It will also annihilate swarms of mobs with the correct timing.

 The Best Skills of Demon Hunter

 - Daring Swing: This is one of your Dash skills.
 This skill will allow your character you rope-swing onto a location and deal heavy damage.
 You will be invulnerable to damage during this action.

 - Rain of Vengeance: This skill is a part of your damage skills.
 It allows you to launch a multitude of arrows up into the atmosphere.
 They deal area-wide damage to enemies and continue to do so for up to 4 seconds.